Quantum and classical approaches in statistical physics: some basic inequalities

-In all the examples,which we investigate in the present paper, the following inequalities hold: The expression for entropy satisfies the inequality in case of potential well and in all other cases, which we considered.
+in the case of a potential well and in all other cases, which we considered.
 It follows from \eqref{1.7} that

-2. The inequalities above may be explained using {\it game theoretic interpretation}.
+We note that harmonic oscillators and potential wells being classical objects of research are also of great current interest (see, e.g., recent papers \cite{AsK, BaM, Ban, Ges, Kors, Land0} and references therein), and the inequalities we deal with are basic for those cases.

+2. There are a number of studies comparing classical and quantum mechanics (see some discussions and references in the recent works \cite{BoK, H, Kh, Kr, OW, Yan}).
+This comparison is made according to different criteria.
+Our approach is based on a comparison of average values.
+We believe that such approach is both natural and important.
+In this way, we erase the probability barrier which separates classical and quantum mechanics.
+(However, classical mechanics remains deterministic and quantum mechanics is probabilistic.)
+Well-known limit theorems (e.g., by H. Weyl, A. Pleijel, M. Kac and Kirkwood--Wigner) are also based on the comparison of average values.

 The extremal principles, for instance, the Fermat's principle of least time \cite{BW} and the principle of least action \cite[Ch.
-1]{LL3} remain central in modern physics (see some further references in \cite{DePo, McE, Perl, Sib, Sor, Uzun}.
+1]{LL3} remain central in modern physics (see some further references in \cite{DePo, McE, Perl, Sib, Sor, Uzun}).